The Arete School Pilot Project Helps Transform K-8 School through Sport Culture and Physical Activity

-The overall impact of the project (:57)
+The overall impact of the PASS/Arete Pilot Project (00:56)

-If you wish, you can watch Smith tell the complete story (16:05)
+Watch Smith tell the complete story (16:05)

-The following is a visual overview of particular elements of the PASS/Arete School Pilot Project that played a major role in transforming Coulterville-Greeley School into a California Distinguished School:
+The following is a visual overview of particular elements of the PASS/Arete Pilot Project that played a major role in transforming Coulterville-Greeley School into a California Distinguished School:

 ![]() ![]() ![]() |